Lawn Pest Control & Fertilizing Service

 Free & no obligation · Takes 60 seconds · No spam

-Life After Bugs offers custom lawn pest control plans that include seasonal lawn fertilization, weed control, and protection against grass-feeding insects to enhance your lawn, trees and shrubs.
+Life After Bugs offers custom lawn pest control plans that include seasonal lawn fertilization, weed control, and protection against grass-feeding insects to enhance your lawn.
 We provide fertilizing and lawn pest control services in Katy, Houston & Richmond, Texas.
 Contact us online to request service or call now to speak with our team.

 What our lawn care plans include